Fangzzxx/DIGISIM-PS1-/README.md

-# DIGISIM-PS1-
+# Implementation of Singly Linked List using Digital Circuit
-## Implementation of Singly Linked List using Digital Circuit
+## Digital Circuit
 **Problem Statement**

 - The basic problem statement is traversing a linked list and finding the maximum value smaller than an input number X.